nicknameBOB/TF_NCS_dev/README.md

 ### How to run an example
-make shure u have the flatbuffers/flatbufers.h file, this can be made doing the following, run make -f blablabalb or if that does not work run this exampel run make -f xampel blablabla
+> make shure u have the flatbuffers/flatbufers.h file, this can be made doing the following,
+> run make -f tensorflow/lite/micro/tools/make/Makefile third_party_downloads
+> or if that does not work run this exampel to build the same files, u dont acualy need to use the genrated exameple but it wil include make shure that you have the correct files.
+> run make -f tensorflow/lite/micro/tools/make/Makefile TARGET=esp generate_hello_world_esp_project

-Then u kan do the following to build whut Cmake go to exampel >TF_hello_world_nrfXX run west build -b <your board of coise>
-run west flash
+Then u kan do the following to build whut Cmake go to exampel >TF_hello_world_nrfXX run west build -b ``<your board of coise>`` run west flash

 ## How to use segger system view